Embedded surfaces with infinite cyclic knot group: Knotted surfaces in simply-connected -manifolds.

 It follows easily that a closed $\Z$-surface $\Sigma \subseteq X$ is also null-homologous in $H_2(X)$.
 For the next lemma, recall that orientable 2-plane bundles over compact, orientable surfaces are classified up to isomorphism by their (relative) Euler number.

 \begin{lemma} Every $\Z$-surface has trivial normal bundle.
 In the case of nonempty boundary this holds moreover relative to the Seifert framing on the boundary. \end{lemma}

 \begin{proof} In the case that the boundary is nonempty, the surface is oriented and therefore the normal bundle is trivial.
-We need to show that this holds relative to the Seifert framing, and that the normal bundle is likewise trivial in the closed case.
-Cap off the surface with a Seifert surface in $S^3$.
-Form a push-off by pushing the Seifert surface off itself in $S^3$ and extending this to a normal push-off in $N$.
-Now the argument is the same as in the closed case: by the proof of Lemma~\ref{lem:Nullhomologous}, the push-off intersects $\Sigma$ algebraically trivially.
+However we need to show that this holds relative to the Seifert framing, and we need to show that the normal bundle is likewise trivial in the closed case.
+Continuing with the nonempty boundary case, cap off the $\Z$-surface $\Sigma$ with a Seifert surface $F$ in $S^3$.
+Form a push-off by pushing $F$ off itself in $S^3$ and extending this to a normal push-off in $N$ along a generic section that agrees with the push-off of $F$ along $\partial F = \partial \Sigma$.

+Now the argument is the same in the closed case and in the nonempty boundary case (in the closed case take a push-off of $\Sigma$ using a generic section of the normal bundle).
+Now in both cases, by the proof of Lemma~\ref{lem:Nullhomologous}, the push-off intersects $\Sigma$ algebraically trivially.
 Therefore the normal bundle of $\Sigma$ has vanishing Euler number, relative to the Seifert framing in the case of nonempty boundary.
-In particular the normal bundle is trivial in the closed case. \end{proof}
+Thus the normal bundle of $\Sigma$ is trivial, again relative to the Seifert framing in the case of nonempty boundary. \end{proof}

 The boundary of the exterior of~$N_\Sigma$ is homeomorphic to~$M_{K,g}:=E_K \cup_\partial (\Sigma_{g,1} \times S^1)$, where~$\Sigma_{g,1}$ is the orientable genus~$g$ surface with one boundary component and~$E_K:=S^3 \setminus \nu (K)$.
 We give more details on this identification as we will then make it implicitly throughout the remainder of the paper.